NOMADIC BELONGING:

 • Simple artmaking — collage, drawing, and mixed media as expression and translation

-The project will culminate in a collective public presentation and exhibition of the group's work — a shared act of witness and creative community.
+The project culminates in a collective public presentation and exhibition of the group's work in November 2026 — a shared act of witness and creative community.

-This is a sustained, collaborative journey rather than a drop-in series.
-Participants must make a good-faith commitment to the full arc of workshop sessions and to the public presentation — not only to their own creative process, but to the creative and relational field we make together — to bear witness to one another's process and presence.
+This is a sustained, collaborative journey.
+Participants commit not only to their own creative process, but to the creative and relational field made together — to bear witness to one another's process and presence.
 That commitment is itself part of the research.

 • have been living outside the culture they grew up in for at least two years — whether they moved by choice or by necessity, temporarily or permanently, recently or long ago